j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.flow-export.obsolete.md

 # summary

-Exports obsolete flows from a target org.
+Exports unpackaged obsolete flows from a target org.

 # description

-Finds and exports inactive (Obsolete or Draft) flow versions of unpackaged flows.
-The command analyses both "flow" and "process builder" versions.
-This is a complimentary command to the garbage collector, which analyses only packaged flows.
+Finds and exports inactive (Obsolete or Draft) versions of unpackaged flows.
+The active version is never included.
+This is a complimentary command to the garbage collector, which exclusively analyses packaged flows.

 # flags.target-org.summary